muratk5n/thirdwave/en/README.md

 ---

-Russia was being shelled in Kherson City, they pulled out, UKR moved in, now they are being shelled by Russian forces \\(ツ)/ eyyy (medi shrug).
+Russia was being shelled in Kherson City, they pulled out, Ukraine moved in, now they are being shelled by Russian forces \\(ツ)/ eyyy (medi shrug).
 The river line proved to be defensible.
 UA counteroffensive there stalled.

 ---